Where to Ski March

 Where to Ski in March

-Skiing in March in Europe
+March Skiing in Europe

 Across the alpine regions of Switzerland and France, there are many areas where skiing in March is at its prime.
 From charming mountain villages to slick ski resorts with stunning views, these are our favourite locations to ski in March in Europe.

-Skiing in March in France
+Skiing in France in March

 As winter turns to spring in France, you can truly appreciate the stunning outdoor activities available in March - from hiking in the sun to eating lunch alfresco.
-The resorts and ski areas will also be significantly less populated, with the congested February crowds a distant memory.
-The resorts may become a little busier towards the Easter holidays, but you should still find yourself queuing far less for ski lifts compared to peak times.

 Keep in mind that snow conditions will vary as the weather gets warmer.
 The snow is generally in pristine conditions through March to the end of April, but south-facing slopes may be more difficult and icy in the mornings.
 Depending on the location, you can expect high-range snow cannons to keep the top ski parks as snow-sure as possible.